Get

 Kittens that are recently weaned, young kittens still growing (from the ages of 2 months till about a year or so), and cats that are frequently exercising have a higher metabolic rate than their non-exercising adult counterparts.
 Therefore, they usually crave more nutrition.
 As a result, they may seem hungry all the time.

 It might be difficult to assess if your cat is just begging for food or if they need it due to hunger.
-Therefore, it is best to consult with your veterinarian to ensure that they aren’t overweight and are free of any underlying health issue that might be causing their excessive hunger.
+Therefore, it is best to consult with a veterinarian to ensure that they aren’t overweight and are free of any underlying health issue that might be causing their excessive hunger.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 4. Parasites